cf73/humanity/content/collections/documentaries/river-an-australian-film.md

         text: ' '
       -
         type: text
-        text: 'This 2021 Australian film does just that, with awesome beauty and wisdom.'
+        text: 'This 2021 Australian film does just that, with awesome beauty and quiet wisdom.'
   -
     type: paragraph
     content:
       -
         type: text
         text: "It is an exploration of the timeless relationship between human civilization and Earth's rivers.
-Spanning six continents, this visual and musical tour-de-force is by turns celebratory, cautionary, and ultimately hopeful that we are beginning to understand rivers in all their complexity and fragility.
-Narrated by Oscar Nominee Willem Dafoe.
-With music by the Australian Chamber Orchestra and Radiohead."
+Spanning six continents, this visual and musical tour-de-force is by turns celebratory, cautionary, and ultimately hopeful that we are beginning to understand rivers in all their complexity and fragility. "
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Narrated by Oscar Nominee Willem Dafoe.
+With music by the Australian Chamber Orchestra and Radiohead.'
 collection_type: documentaries
 challenges:
   - climate